-The proposed amendment to 3.15.7(d) would also address the issues raised by AEMO in its submission of 7 September 2009 regarding incentives for generators to react slowly to dispatch instructions in situations where their short run average costs are greater than the market settlement at the regional reference price.20 Restricting the application of 3.15.7(d) would remove incentives for particular kinds of bidding or rebidding behaviour designed to maximise compensation arising from a direction, which can result in an inefficient divergence between the underlying cost of supply (in this instance, as the result of a direction) and the price for that supply (calculated through compensation methodology).
+Restricting the application of 3.15.7(d) would remove incentives for particular kinds of bidding or re-bidding behaviour designed to maximise compensation arising from a direction, which can result in an inefficient divergence between the underlying cost (to the directed participant) of supply and the price paid (by other participants) for that supply.
 This reflects the intention contained in the final report from NEMMCO and NECA arising out of the 2000 review of directions:

 "The methodology by which "fair payment" is determined will be clearly laid down in the Code in advance, and will aim to provide a payment to at least restore the pre-direction position of the participant, while also aiming to guarantee that no abnormally high profits can be gained through being directed.
-21 "
+30"